 - 1. The reporting procedure in respect of the child - 2.
-The procedure for dealing with the staff member or volunteer
+The procedure for dealing with the staff member or volunteer.

 These procedures, according to Children First: National Guidelines for the Protection and Welfare of Children should be followed in the event of suspicion or disclosure of abuse against an employee or volunteer.
-In this situation, BeLonG To will, and must have, due regard for the rights and interest of the child on one hand, and those of the person against whom the allegation is made on the other hand.
+In this situation, Belong To will, and must have, due regard for the rights and interest of the child on one hand, and those of the person against whom the allegation is made on the other hand.

-The Executive Director will deal with the staff member or volunteer in question, while the Deputy Designated Liaison Person will have the responsibility of dealing with the reporting procedure in respect of the child.
+The CEO will deal with the staff member or volunteer in question, while the Designated Liaison Person will have the responsibility for dealing with the reporting procedure in respect of the young person as well as to providing support to the young person and their families.

-DPL's and DDPL's are obliged the disclose any conflicts or loyalty or interest in respect on any child safeguarding concern or issue to the Chair of the Board, failure to do so may result in disciplinary action up to and including dismissal.
+DLP and DDLPs are obliged the disclose any conflicts or loyalty or interest in respect on any child safeguarding concern or issue to the Chair of the Board, failure to do so may result in disciplinary action up to and including dismissal.